 Hernandez‘s life was set.
 The former Patriots tight end had what appeared to be a wonderful life ahead of him.
 He was rich.
 He was successful.
 A year ago, Hernandez signed a large multi-million dollar contract.
 He had what he wanted.
 He seemingly had all that he needed in life.
 Hernandez was one of the fortunate ones.

-He was one one of the few athletes to make it to the NFL.
+He was one of the few athletes to make it to the NFL.
 Hernandez stood apart from most.

 He was a star.
-He has been heralded as one of the elite players to have played the position of tight end.
+He had been heralded as one of the elite players to have played the position of tight end.
 Money, fame and all the luxuries of life had been afforded the -6-foot-1, 245-pound Hernandez.
 He had the woman of his dreams.
 He even went the route of putting down a family.

 Just a year after coming off signing a $40 million dollar contract with the Patriots, Hernandez finds himself locked up behind bars, charged with murder.
 At the moment, Hernandez stands accused, along with several other men, of killing a semipro football player, a man reportedly considered to be his friend.

-But the question remains how does someone like Hernandez even afforded the once-in-a-lifetime opportunity to play in the NFL?
+But the question remains how does someone like Hernandez even afford the once-in-a-lifetime opportunity to play in the NFL?
 Was he vetted enough by the Patriots before they made him a fourth-round pick in 2010?

 However, it is pretty difficult to separate the fact that one of your own has been alleged to have committed a crime of murder, especially when they were one f your most valued employees.
 The NFL has been down this road before, though, having to deal with the O.J.
 Simpson murder and civil trials.